cryhot/CS394Rspring22-project/README.md

   --discrete-actions {0,1}
                         If true (default), the agent uses discrete actions, if false, it uses continuous actions.
-  --observable-RM {0,1}
+  --observable-RM {0,1,2}
-                        Makes the Reward Machine observable by the agent --RM ID               Preconfigured Reward machine and Stops: 0 is (R=-1, Ra=0, Rb=0), 1 is (R=-0.1, Ra=10, Rb=100)
+                        Makes the Reward Machine observable by the agent (0: no, 1: yes (given), 2: infer RM) --RM ID               Preconfigured Reward machine and Stops: 0 is (R=-1, Ra=0, Rb=0), 1 is (R=-0.1, Ra=10, Rb=100)
   --gamma FLOAT         discount factor